-- This indicator shows the relative priorities of registration across different heritage assets. - Listing of properties on community heritage register (Cowichan Valley Regional District, n.d.)
+- This indicator shows the relative priorities of registration across different heritage assets.
+Additional assets can be added in the future. - Listing of properties on community heritage register (Cowichan Valley Regional District, n.d.)

 This indicator shows priorities for arts investments.